encodetocode/myblog/README.md

 # myblog
-A WebApp that can upload pictures with text underneath it in a nice layout
+A WebApp that can upload pictures from the django admin-administrator with text underneath it in a nice layout

 # Deployment